All about the unique BluFX leverage of 3 - 1

 Risk and Trader Guidelines

 All traders are required to read, understand and follow the few guidelines.
 The risk is managed by algos with human supervision.
 Risk is basically insurance against loss.
-That insurance costs a certain premium and is generally applied by the system based on assumptions and actual behavioural data about every single trader,currency and trade.
+That insurance costs a certain premium and is generally applied by the system based on assumptions and then actual behavioural data about every single trader,currency and trade.
 Each trader is required to manually manage and close positions and to remove limit orders to avoid breaking the guidelines.
 Individual breaches of the guidelines create non factored in and therefore expensive 'surprises' for the risk system and are deemed to be unauthorized activities.
 Therefore accounts with a pattern of this behaviour will invalidate targets for growth and withdrawal and will be closed without warning by the system.

 It's worth familiarising oneself with the following parameters for each pair to be traded and to adequately study and understand the formula;